cloudmesh/classes/_sources/lesson/cloud/index.rst.txt

 class.
 However, if you do work on another cloud we require you to replicate your setup on either

-* Chameleoncloud (using cloudmesh and openstack)
+* Chameleon cloud (using cloudmesh and OpenStack)
-* Jetstream (using cloudmesh and openstack not the GUI interface)
+* Jetstream (using cloudmesh and OpenStack not the GUI interface)
-* Futuresystems (using cloudmesh and openstack)
+* Future Systems (using cloudmesh and OpenStack)

 Useful cloudes include: